chillcicada/nixos-config/README.md

 - `justfile`: the file that contains the recipes for the `just` command.
 - `LICENSE`: the license file for the repo.
 - `modules`: contains the reusable modules for different purposes.
-  - `core`: the auto-imported core modules for the system.
   - `<top-level>.nix`: the top-level modules for the system.
 - `README.md`: this file.
 - `treefmt.toml`: the configuration file for `treefmt`, a tool to format the directory tree.